vlad-ds/dbt-dag/README.md

 - We should be able to identify tests even without knowing run id
 - Add specific exceptions
-- Assist in creating the Airflow DAG
 - Have basic unit tests
 - Fix imports in tests
 - Package and publish
+- Expose DbtNode and DbtDag at first level

+Later:

-Airflow DAG
+- Assist in creating the Airflow DAG

-Either get pairwise dependencies.
-Or use get_descendants.